stackbit-projects/paula-velosa-fr-4afe7/content/pages/about.md

 layout: page
 ---

-Hi! i'm an engineering student who likes design, data science and web developement hoping to
+Hi! i'm an engineering student who likes design, data science and web developement.

 *Thank You for reading!*